 It seems that today’s barely controlled drug ads serve big pharma at the expense of both consumers and medical doctors.
 Where, you ask, is the American Medical Association, which claims to speak for these doctors?

-The New York Times weighed in by publishing an opinion piece less than a month later, advocating the banning of consumer drug advertising and reviewing the scientific data showing that drug ads lead to more prescribing and less appropriate treatments.
+The New York Times published an opinion piece less than a month later.
+It advocates banning consumer drug advertising.
+It quotes scientific data showing that drug ads lead to more prescribing and less appropriate treatments.

-I found the Times article particularly interesting for its large number of passionate comments, almost unanimously endorsing the recommendation of the essay.
+I found the Times article particularly interesting for its large number of passionate comments.
+The comments almost unanimously endorse the recommendation of the essay.
 Here are a few commenters and the nuggets that they contributed:

 – Michele: “…marketing of drugs… introduces an interfering third party with a conflict of interest directly into the patient/physician therapeutic relationship.”